jppelteret/dealii-weak_forms/README.md

    the library is able to perform several optimisations to limit the extent to which this impacts the overall assembly time.
-The vectorisation capabilities of modern computers can be exploited to do `SIMD` parallelisation on top of the multi-threading which is built in to deal.II's `WorkStream::mesh_loop()` concept (and whatever distributed computation the user might be doing using `MPI`).
+The vectorisation capabilities of modern computers can be exploited to do `SIMD` parallelisation on top of the multi-threading which is built in to `deal.II`'s `WorkStream::mesh_loop()` concept (and whatever distributed computation the user might be doing using `MPI`).
 For the classes that are not parallel-friendly, their data is extracted as early as possible into parallel data structures, to that parallelisation can be used in as many operations as possible.
 Using `WorkStream::mesh_loop()` means that we can offer (some) functionality for DG finite elements and other methods that introduce interface terms.

-   On the matter of supporting complex physics models, this library offers a *further* abstraction to the automatic and symbolic differentiation capabilities of deal.II.
+   On the matter of supporting complex physics models, this library offers a *further* abstraction to the automatic and symbolic differentiation capabilities of `deal.II`.
 Due to the symbolic nature of this library, special `energy_functional` and `residual_view` forms have been implemented that are *self linearising*; that is to say, that they understand their parameterisation and can generate new forms that encapsulate the linearisation